The Compulsive Patent Hoarding Disorder

 Re: (Score:2)

 quality of research vs. patents?
-(Score:2)
+(Score:3)

 Hello,